It’s time to revisit your high-school anatomy class. Today’s class is about the different types of muscle tissue.

 - Abductor, a muscle to move a body part away from the bodies centerline

 - Adductor, a muscle to move a body part towards the bodies centerline

 Cardiac muscles are those found in the heart and associated respiratory muscles.
 Cardiac muscle is designed to contract many times over a certain lifespan.
 The muscle cells themselves are designed much like skeletal muscle to be very strong and are also joined to one another in a linear fashion.

 However, unlike skeletal muscles, cardiac muscle fibers branch out and communicate with each other through electrical impulses.
 These electrical impulses are carried between each muscle by an intercalated disc to ensure communication is maintained with the nervous system and brain.
-The overall goal of cardiac muscles are to ensure blood gets around the body.
+The overall goal of cardiac muscles is to ensure blood gets around the body.

 Smooth Muscle Tissue

 Finally, we have smooth muscle tissue.
-Examples of where you can find smooth muscle tissue is in the internal organs, blood vessels and the eyes.
+Examples of where you can find smooth muscle tissue are in the internal organs, blood vessels, and the eyes.
 Where cardiac muscles are built for a high volume of strong contractions, smooth muscle tissue is built for slow and prolonged contraction.
 Smooth muscles are typically arranged in layers and vary in size to a huge extent.
 They normally make up muscles that react to involuntary movements.